Phouoibi: Etymology

 Phouoibi or Phouleima literally means Lady of the Paddy in Meitei (Manipuri).
 Phou (Fou) means "unhusked rice", paddy.
 "Oibi" is derived from the verb "oiba" (meaning "to become") with the feminine suffix "i".

 Description

 Phouoibi is a goddess who is very fickle in love.
 She fell in love with many mortals.
 However, she does not live permanently with anyone of them.
-She went to many places and made love with many mortals only to discard them later.
+She went to many places and had sex with many mortals only to discard them later.
 She lived with her favorite lover for some time and later left him.
 Her nature symbolizes that wealth does not last long.
 There were frequent wars and natural calamities in ancient times.
 So, the goddess of paddy is described as very inconstant in favouring to the mankind.

 According to Meitei culture, the anger of Phouoibi was provoked with the neglect of paddy or rice.
 The rites and rituals dedicated to the goddess were regularly performed.
 By doing this, possible misfortunes were warded off that could have came to the peasants.